In 'A Good American Family,' A Son Details How The Red Scare Upended His Father

 Some, like Elliott, saw the future in the Soviet Union and communism's promise of utopia.
 He would marry another radical Ann Arbor student, Mary Cummins, a midwesterner who watched the Depression take her father's livelihood as a civil engineer.
 She and her older brother Bob, also at Ann Arbor, were active members of the local party.
 Bob and several fellow students would fight against Franco in the Spanish Civil War.
 Bob returned alive — some did not.

-Among the other spokes are the committee chairman, Georgia Democrat John Stephens Wood; Michigan Republican Charles E. Potter, who lost both legs in combat in World War II; Frank Tavenner of Virginia, chief counsel to the committee, a lead prosecutor in the war crimes trials in Japan; Bereniece Baldwin, a grandmother, FBI undercover informant in the local Communist Party and the committee's star witness; Elliott's attorney George Crockett, a leading African-American figure in the civil rights movement.
+Among the other spokes are the committee chairman, Georgia Democrat John Stephens Wood; committee member Charles E. Potter, Republican of Michigan, who lost both legs in combat in World War II; Frank Tavenner of Virginia, chief counsel to the committee, a lead prosecutor in the war crimes trials in Japan; Bereniece Baldwin, a grandmother, FBI undercover informant in the local Communist Party and the committee's star witness; Elliott's attorney George Crockett, a leading African-American figure in the civil rights movement.

 Maraniss profiles them all, immersing himself in archives of every sort, family records and interviews with relatives of those long dead.
 There are many revelations.
 Maraniss provides strong evidence that Chairman Wood as a young man was a willing participant in the lynching of Jewish Atlantan Leo Frank.
 Many of the most ardent anti-communists in Congress were avowed segregationists and racists.
 Some were elected in the South's white-only primaries, a total disenfranchisement of African-Americans.
 "All this was tolerated, accepted, enforced," he writes.
 "None of it was considered un-American activity."